 - 4 and ½ cups water or non-dairy milk see note #1

 - 2 cups steel cut oats see note #2

 - 2 medium apples diced; see note #3

 - 2 cinnamon sticks

-Press the manual button and set to high pressure for 4 minutes.
+- Press the manual button and set to high pressure for 4 minutes.
 It will take about 10 minutes for the Instant Pot to reach pressure.

-Once the 4 minutes are up, allow the Instant Pot to release pressure naturally.
+- Once the 4 minutes are up, allow the Instant Pot to release pressure naturally.
 This will take another 10-12 minutes.
 The oats are ready when the float valve drops down.
 Carefully remove the lid and stir the oatmeal.

+- Remove the cinnamon sticks before serving.
 Top with additional cinnamon and diced apple.
 Add a splash of milk if you like a looser oatmeal.

-Store in individual containers in the fridge for an easy grab and go breakfast.
+- Leftovers: For best quality, keep leftovers refrigerated for 3-4 days.
 You may need to add an extra splash of milk to loosen the oats up prior to reheating.